This document is also available in this non-normative format: diff to previous version

 value in the predicate member of node

-with a list object.listMap
+with a list object.listMap member in

-graph object using the variable list map.listMap
+graph object using the variable list map.listMap member of

 graph object:

-and an
+head and an

-member it does not represent the head of
+first member it does not represent the head of

 a list.
-Continue with the next key-value pair.head
+Continue with the next key-value pair.head member in entry

-member to value and initialize
+using the variable value.@id member from value.@list member to value and initialize

 it to an array containing the value of the

-member of entry.rest
+first member of entry.rest member

-of entry is not rdf:nil
+of entry is not rdf:nil:

 rest